nitrictech/docs/docs/guides/nitric-and-supabase.md

 We're assuming you're already using Supabase, but if not you can [sign up for free](https://app.supabase.io/).

-Log into Supabase and creating a new project.
+Log into Supabase and create a new project.
 If you have an existing project you'd like to use, that'll be fine, just adapt the next few steps to match your existing project and table names.

 ## Create a table